 Many psychology experiments will counterbalance the position of important stimuli on the screen.
 In the example data, there are two stimuli, with one of these appearing on the left side of the screen and the other on the right.
 In the design of the experiment, one of these stimuli can be considered a "target" and the other a "distractor", and the experiment counterbalances whether these are positioned in a left/right or a right/left arrangement across trials.
 In order to provide a meaningful analysis of the eye position over all trials, it is necessary to standardise the data, such that the resulting analyses reflect meaningful eye gaze on each type of stimulus (target or distractor).

 *eyetools* has a built in function, `conditional_transform()`, which allows us to *transform* the x and/or y values of the stimuli so as to take into account a counterbalancing variable.
 This function currently performs a single-dimensional transformation, across either the horizontal or vertical midline.
-It can be used on raw data or fixation data; we simply need to append a column to the data to reflect the counterbalancing variable.
+It can be used on raw data or fixation data; we simply need to attach a column to the data to reflect the counterbalancing variable.
 The result of the function is a set of data in which the x (and/or y) position is consistent across counterbalanced conditions (e.g., in our example, we can transform the data so that the target cue is always on the left).
 This transformation is especially useful for future visualisations and calculation of time on areas of interest.

 In the example code, we have merged the eye data with a set of "trial_events" data that describe the events on each trial.
 We can apply `conditional_transform()` and specify the relevant column (cue_order) that controls the counterbalancing, and the relevant value that signals a switch of position (here the value "2").
 By default the function expects a resultion of 1920x1080, but custom resolutions can be specified.
-The resulting transformation of the data will mean that the data is normalised such that the target stimulus is always positioned on the left side of the screen.
+The resulting transformation means that the data is normalised such that the target stimulus is always positioned on the left side of the screen.

 ```{r}